Chirag037/smart-news-analyzer/README.md

 - Fetch news from trusted sources (BBC, CNN, Reuters, etc.)
 - Filter by search query and date
 - Ready for sentiment analysis and visualization
+- this also gives the sentiment through level or percentage.

 ## 🛠️ Setup

 ### Requirements